liuk/DPSim/README.md

 # DPSim - Dark Photon Simulation Package
 This package is developed based on the existing Geant4 Monte Carlo simulation software of E906/SeaQuest experiment.
 It's intended for the Polarized Target (E1039) and dark photon search.
 The major changes are:

-  - the output is in ROOT structure, no more MySQLs!
+  - the output is in ROOT structure, no more MySQLs, yay!
   - more generators (including dark photon generators) are/will be included;
   - GDML is used as geometry description, so that the persistent geometry could be shared between simulation and reconstruction efforts